1587/speaking-exam/00-part5.md

 if the government pay the cost of university courses for all students, the quality of the country's education will be improved.

-i have some reasons below:
+I have some reasons below:

-first: students will have more money to buy learning equipment, such as ipad, computer and smartphone. they will study efficiently.
+first: students will have more money to buy learning equipment, such as ipads, computers and smartphones.
+That makes them study efficiently.

-second: students will focus on their study, they don't worry about the money and don't spend much time on part-time job. they will have more time to learn knowledge.
+second: students don't spend much time on part-time job. so that they can focus on their study,

-third: It gives everyone a chance to go to college, no matter his family is poor or rich.
-The more people go to college, the stronger the country will be and it's education will develop fast.
+third: It gives everyone a chance to go to the college, The more people go to the college, the stronger the country will be.

-All the above are my opinions.
+That's all.
 ```

 ### 10.5	part5（11）(60)定稿